Skip to main content

 After surgery

-Once your baby has recovered for about a week after surgery, minimising any delay to start correcting their head shpe, we’ll take another 3D scan so we can design and model your baby’s custom LOC Cranioband Lite.
-The scan appointment will take about 90 minutes.
-This will also help us monitor your baby’s head shape to track progress.
+Once your baby has recovered for about a week after surgery, we’ll take another 3D scan so we can design and model their custom LOC Cranioband Lite.
+This appointment takes around 90 minutes and also helps us monitor your baby’s head shape over time.

 We will then 3D print their bespoke helmet in our in-house workshop.